 2. Temperature sensing with SOI waveguide Bragg gratings¶

-This tutorial requires the IPKISS PDK for SiEPIC, which can be downloaded together with the Luceda Academy samples.
+This tutorial requires the IPKISS PDK for SiEPIC, which is downloaded together with the Luceda Academy samples.

 In this tutorial, you will learn how to design a temperature sensor realized with a waveguide Bragg grating (WBG) and integrated on the silicon-on-insulator (SOI) material platform of the SiEPIC foundry.